AfzaAdaw/Artificial-Intelligence-Project/README.md

 **Objectives:**
-[ Break out the project goal into more specific objectives]
+- Break out the project goal into more specific objectives:
   - To convert a 3D image into a 2D image
   - To change an original image into a new version of image
   - To save time in converting multiple images to make animations

 **Abstract**